 About

-The ‘Life in Kyrgyzstan’ Study (LiK Study) is a research-based, open access, multi-topic longitudinal survey of households and individuals in Kyrgyzstan.
 It tracks the same 3,000 households and 8,000 individuals over time in all seven Kyrgyz regions (oblasts) and the two cities of Bishkek and Osh.
-The data are representative nationally and at the regional level (East, West, North, South).
+The sample of households, drawn originally from the 2009 national census, is representative nationally and at the rural/urban and North/South regional levels.

 History of the LiK Study